 The MA Guidlines are listed in the University Catalog.
 You can also download the MA Guidlines Document.

-MA Evaluations will be held early December 2013.
-Students are required to sign up by the deadline date TBD in late November 2013.
-Please call the Art Advisement office to sign up, but it is recommeded that you personally visit and meet with the Graduate Advisement Coordinator - Jackie Stemm.
-Please contact the Art Graduate Office at 818-677-2348 if you need more assistance.
+MA Evaluations will be held December 5, 2014.
+Students are required to sign up by November 26, 2014.
+Please call the Art Advisement office to sign up, but it is recommended that you personally visit and meet with the Graduate Advisement Coordinator - Jackie Stemm.
+Please contact the Art Graduate Office at 818-677-2348, if you need more assistance

 The MA in Art is an advanced degree for specialization in art education, art history and visual art, requiring a minimum of 30 units.
 Students accepted into the program are expected to be registered full time, taking a minimum of 9 units per semester.
 The areas of specialization are as follows: